oshaughnessy/maysl.soccer/_pages/coaches.md

 If the record is found, that will be enough for the Got Sport system.
 If it's not found, just certificate file instead.

+### Background Checkes

+In the requirements table, you'll see a line for background checks.
+This is a simple one to do.
+Fill out all the form information, check the disclosure boxes, and sign it.
+Submit the form and you're done.

 ## Coaching